Human Development Counseling (HDC)

 HDC 537.
 Couple Counseling.
 3 Hours.

 For advanced students specializing in marriage, couple, and family counseling.
 Students develop treatment plans for dysfunctions occurring in marital or couple relations.
 Course Information: Required for students enrolled in the MCFC concentration.
-Prerequisite: HDC 501 and HDC 533 or HDC 534 or HDC 558.
+Prerequisites: HDC 501 and HDC 533 or HDC 534 or HDC 558.
 Restricted to Human Development Counseling.

 HDC 542.
 Foundations of Clinical Mental Health Counseling.
 3 Hours.

 Provides clinical mental health counseling students with an orientation to mental health counseling perspectives.
 General principles and practices of community intervention, consultation, education and outreach will be emphasized, as well as characteristics of various human services programs in the community.
 An overview of mental health counseling, specific techniques for handling crisis situations, as well as practical skills such as writing clinical case reviews, treatment plans, case notes, handling insurance claims, and myriad counseling responsibilities in a mental health counseling setting will be explored.
 Required for students enrolled in the CMHC concentration.
-Course Information: Prerequisite: HDC 501.
+Course Information: Prerequisites: HDC 501.

 HDC 544.
 Social Justice and Advocacy in Counseling.
 3 Hours.

 Professional counselors are called to be agents of change.
 Through this experiential course, students continue to advance multicultural knowledge, attitudes, and skills.
 In order to address issues of oppression, discrimination, and marginalization within communities, institutions, and cultures, strategies for influencing positive social change will be explored and applied.
 Required for students enrolled in the CMHC concentration.
-Course Information: Prerequisite: HDC 501 and HDC 515.
+Course Information: Prerequisites: HDC 501 and HDC 515.

 HDC 545.
 Sexual Dysfunction and Family Violence.
 3 Hours.

 Training in family counseling methods relating to sexual dysfunction and family violence.
 This course is designed to assist counselors in developing skills in the professional treatment of these issues from a systems perspective.
-Course Information: Prerequisite: HDC 501 and HDC 533 or HDC 534 or HDC 558.
+Course Information: Prerequisites: HDC 501 and HDC 533 or HDC 534 or HDC 558.

 HDC 546.
 Psychopathology and the DSM.
 3 Hours.